 Patient recovery usually comprises of a first and second stage.
-These areas may be separate or combined as first and second stage.
-There should be a dedicated base for patient records and general communications, ensuring that patients can be safely monitored at all times.
+These areas may be separate or combined as first and second stage or male and female recovery.
+There should be a dedicated base for patient records and general communications, ensuring that patients can always be safely monitored.

+First stage

-First stage: this is required for patients who have been sedated or need to recover on a trolley post-procedure.
+This is required for patients who have been sedated or need to recover on a trolley post-procedure.

 - Each recovery space should have an oxygen and suction supply and a clinical monitor providing pulse, blood pressure and oxygen saturation monitoring.
 ECG monitoring should be readily available if required.
-Where patients are allocated a private room, pod or cubicle there should be safe methods of monitoring individuals when occupying these rooms. - There should be sufficient space between each trolley to allow access for resuscitation equipment and an emergency team if required. - For best practice but not required to meet the accreditation standard, there should be gender-segregated toilets (one in each gender-segregated area and two in a shared area).
-If external to the recovery area, e.g. across a corridor, care must be taken to protect respect and dignity when accessing toilets. - Where private rooms, pods or cubicles are allocated to patients during recovery, care should be taken to ensure that respect and dignity are maintained throughout their stay.
-Curtains or doors should be used to restrict access when the area is occupied. - Where transgender patients are cared for in an endoscopy setting, care should be taken to meet their needs for respect and dignity.
-Patient placement should be based on both asking the patient for their preference, and on gender presentation.
-The equal Status Act- 2015 has guidance on caring for transgender patients. - Where endoscopic procedures are carried out in theatres, theatre first stage recovery may be used but only until patients are medically fit to go back to their allocated rooms. - There should be appropriate separation of patients awaiting their procedure from those who have had their procedure.
-Steps should be taken to address any patient feedback around respect and dignity. - Paediatrics: Children should be recovered and discharged on a paediatric facility or in a single room on the unit separated from the adult pathway.
+Where patients are allocated a private room, pod or cubicle there should be safe methods of monitoring individuals when occupying these rooms. - There should be sufficient space between each trolley to allow access for resuscitation equipment and an emergency team if required. - There should be gender-segregated toilets (one in each gender-segregated area and two in a shared area).
+If external to the recovery area, eg across a corridor, care must be taken to protect respect and dignity when accessing toilets. - Where private rooms, pods or cubicles are allocated to patients during recovery, care should be taken to ensure that respect and dignity are maintained throughout their stay.
+Curtains or doors should be used to restrict access when the area is occupied. - Where trans patients are cared for in an endoscopy setting, care should be taken to meet their needs for respect and dignity.
+Trans people should be accommodated according to their presentation: the way they dress, and the name and pronouns they use.
+The NHS, GMC and RCN have clear guidance on caring for trans patients.
+Local organisation policy should be followed. - In England: there should be gender segregation within recovery.
+Optimally this will comprise of two distinct areas, each with their own toilet and washing facility.
+Where screens or room dividers are used to separate a single room into two areas, these should be fixed at wall and floor to the building structure and high enough to make the patients feel that they are in their own room.
+There should be a separate entrance/exit into each gender area and patients should not have to walk through an opposite gender area to reach facilities such as toilets or the second stage recovery area. - Non-acute sector in England: Where endoscopic procedures are carried out in theatres, eg within the independent sector, theatre first stage recovery may be used but only until patients are medically fit to go back to their allocated rooms.
+First stage theatre recovery is not required to be gender segregated.
+Where multiple occupant recovery areas are used gender segregation applies.
+Private patients in that area can trigger a breach if they are sharing with NHS patients, but only the NHS-funded patients should be reported as breaches nationally. - In Wales, Scotland and Northern Ireland: Although gender segregation is not a requirement, steps should be taken to address any patient feedback around respect and dignity.
+There should be appropriate separation of pre- and post-procedure patients. - Paediatrics: Children should be recovered and discharged on a paediatric facility or in a single room on the unit separated from the adult pathway.
 Children should not be recovered alongside adult patients.

+Second stage

-Second stage: This is a communal seated area for patients to occupy prior to discharge, either as a step down from first stage or for patients immediately post-procedure that are not sedated.
+This is a communal seated area for patients to occupy prior to discharge, either as a step down from first stage or for patients immediately post-procedure that are not sedated.